vamshisiddarth/elastic-metricbeat-issue/README.md

 ```

 We also need to have the kube-state-metrics up and running for the metricbeat to fetch all the metrics from the Kubernetes cluster.

+Updating the code for auto assign bot testing.